OPNFirewall/opnfirewall-api-service/Errors.md

 # Errors
+## Errors 0xx: General Networking
+- Error 1: The Subnetmask isn't in the correct range from 1 to 32.

 ## Errors 1xx: dhcpd
 - Error 101: Max default lease time must be smaller than the maximal lease time.
 - Error 102: There needs to be a minimum of one defined DNS Server.